Steven-McCombe/MultiNoteApp/README.md

 # MultiNoteApp

 ## Description
-This note taker app is used to write, save and delete a users notes.
-The Application is deployed on Heroku and uses Express.js back end.
+This application is a note-taking tool built using the Express library in Node.js.
+It allows users to save, view, and delete notes that they enter.
+To use the application, the user can click the button on the landing page, which will take them to a page where they can enter notes.
+The user can then give the note a title, enter the text of the note, and save it.
+Previous notes can be viewed on the left side of the screen and can be deleted by clicking on the trash can icon next to each note.
+To view a note the user can click on the note's title.

 ## Table of Contents
 * [Installation](#installation)